 Instead we will ask you to please run your API client through your application's normal expected usage patterns in production, but still using your test account on the development server: product search, departures listings, checkout and cancellation calls, any kind of caching you intend to do, in short anything you intend to later use in production.

 During this test run we will enable fine grained request and response logging for your account.
 When you believe to have covered every aspect of the connection, we would analyse and evaluate the logs and generated data, looking for thing such as e.g. duplicate/redundant API calls, or malformed data that doesn't get captured by our server side validation, in short anything out of the ordinary, that we believe can be optimised.

 Once you and our team are confident that the connection is running optimally, you will receive a set of production credentials to the live API endpoint.
 Both the development and production environments operate on the same codebase and the transition to go live should require no more than a simple reconfiguration of the accessed API endpoint base URL.

-If at any stage of this development process you have questions or hit a road block please feel free to get in touch with our dedicated technical API support.
+If at any stage of this development process you have questions or hit a roadblock you can count on our dedicated technical API support.